yoshi2095/angular2-books-api/README.md

 Take checkout of repository and run following commands

 On MAC
-sudo npm install
+sudo npm install or yarn
 sudo typings install

 On Windows
-npm install
+npm install or yarn
 typings install